 Thanks to the additional $600/week in enhanced unemployment benefits, there are now some people who are making more in unemployment benefits than they did while they were working.
 Although the enhanced benefits are only temporary, this is still great news!
+Free government money is hard to turn down.

 The never-ending pressure in America to hustle has taken its toll.
 Our bodies are breaking down, mental illnesses are ubiquitous, and our children are being neglected all by the desire to make money.